 Havre, MT – 59501

 The United Way

-The United Way is a one-stop resource for all rent assistance in Montana and all other types of help.
-They have a listing of government, charities and community agencies that provide help with rent, utilities, food, Christmas assistance, mortgages and other types of assistance.
-They can be reached by calling 2-1-1 or unitedway.org
+The United Way is a one-stop resource for all rent assistance in Montana and all other help types.
+They have a listing of government, charities, and community agencies that provide help with rent, utilities, food, Christmas assistance, mortgages, and other assistance types.
+They can be reached by calling 2-1-1 or unitedway.org.

 905 1st Avenue North